pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-14-avoid-elixir-booby-traps.md

 iex(2)> is_binary("123")
 ```

-The best thing to do is always use double quotes and only resort to single quotes if you really need them.
+The best thing to do is always use double quotes and only resort to single quotes if you need them.

 # Lists with small integers